 Click the Keyboard Shortcut pop-up menu, then choose a shortcut to ask Siri.

-To create your own shortcut, click the Keyboard Shortcut pop-up menu, choose Customize, then press the keys you want to use.
+To create your own shortcut, click the Keyboard Shortcut pop-up menu, choose Customise, then press the keys you want to use.
 For example, you could press Option-Z.

 Choose the language and dialect that you want to use to ask Siri; Siri will use the same language and dialect to speak to you.
-Siri is not available in all languages or countries or regions.
+Siri is not available in all languages, or all countries or regions.

-Choose a gender (and sometimes dialect) for Siri.
-Some languages may not have an alternate gender or dialect.
+Choose a preferred voice for Siri.
+Some languages may only have one voice.